josgar14/CMD-TERMINAL-GIT-SHELL/README.md

 curl <http://> // command to make a http request.

-tree//see a visual representation in a tree format of directories.
+tree//see a visual representation in a tree format of directories. you can use tree /a /f > <nameoffile.txt> // and it shows more detailed information and saves it to a file.

 F7 // see the history of commands.